gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 There are requirements before creating a Kubernetes/OpenShift pool:

 * Docker Hub should be reachable from your infrastructure, otherwise you'll need to [build the injector image](https://github.com/gatling/frontline-injector-docker-image) and push it to your private registry.
-* A service account able to manage pods and services (either attached to FrontLine or for its token).
+* A service account able to manage pods and services (either attached to Gatling Enterprise or for its token).

-Additionally, if FrontLine is deployed outside Kubernetes/OpenShift:
+Additionally, if Gatling Enterprise is deployed outside Kubernetes/OpenShift:

-* The Kubernetes API should be reachable by FrontLine.
+* The Kubernetes API should be reachable by Gatling Enterprise.
-* If using the NodePort mode, firewall rules must be added so that FrontLine can reach Kubernetes nodes on the configured Kubernetes NodePort range (by default, 30000-32767).
+* If using the NodePort mode, firewall rules must be added so that Gatling Enterprise can reach Kubernetes nodes on the configured Kubernetes NodePort range (by default, 30000-32767).

 {{< alert tip >}}
-If your cluster uses RBAC, you'll need a role with the following permissions for FrontLine's service account:
+If your cluster uses RBAC, you'll need a role with the following permissions for Gatling Enterprise's service account:
 {{< /alert >}}

 ```yaml